 Helping you Find a Plan

 The death of a family member always brings sadness and change.
 Mourners do not need legal headaches on top of their grief.
 The best way to avoid legal hassles following a person’s death is to do simple planning and preparation.
-RandsLaw professionals can help you draft a will and perform estate planning, so we can ease the transition and transfer of property following your death.
+RandsLaw estate attorneys can help you draft a will and perform estate planning, so we can ease the transition and transfer of property following your death.
 Sometimes, a trust may be helpful, but is often not necessary in Idaho.
-RandsLaw professionals can help you know when and how to use these tools that are available to you.
+RandsLaw professional estate attorneys can help you know when and how to use these tools that are available to you.
 We strive to bring you peace of mind so that you know your family is provided for after you pass.